NCAR/MPAS-vortex-tracker/README.md

 cd ..
 ```

+> [!NOTE]
+> module purge will unload modules that are needed.
+Use module reset instead.

 creates executable: `mpas_to_latlon`

 If you have never interpolated a particular mesh before, `mpas_to_latlon` will first create a save file.
 The save file will contain expensive triangulation information and a time variable.
 To create the save file, run `mpas_to_latlon` on a file that has the variables latCell, lonCell and xtime. init.nc is such a file. `mpas_to_latlon` will create the save file in the path defined in the environmental variable `TMPDIR`.
 Set the environmental variable `TMPDIR` and make it with mkdir, if it doesn't exist already.
 Finally, execute `mpas_to_latlon`.
 Ask for a field that is in `init.nc`, like `precipw`.